ayhem-b/Graduation_report/chaps/chpt2.typ

 == Web Application
-The web application layer is the primary interface through which the system is used by users.
+Our web application layer is the primary interface through which the system is used by users.
 It is an operating control platform that combines human operators, the database, and industrial automation system (PLC).
-For this project, creating a responsive, secure, and extensible web application that caters to real-time machine monitoring, maintenance tracking, and data visualization was required.
+For our project, creating a responsive, secure, and extensible web application that caters to real-time machine monitoring, maintenance tracking, and data visualization was required.
 === Functional requirements
-Essentially, the system must support fault reporting in real-time, user management, machine status monitoring, and communication with PLCs through Snap7.
+Essentially, our system must support fault reporting in real-time, user management, machine status monitoring, and communication with PLCs through Snap7.
 The maintenance technicians should be enabled to securely log in, enter fault reports from the dashboard, and query machine statuses.
 The administrator should be able to access a management interface to view all interventions, generate reports, and manage users.
 The system should also be capable of sending or triggering a notification to inform the maintenance staff in the event that a fault is detected.
-These requirements would make the application improve the efficiency of the maintenance operation and fill in the gap between the SCADA environment and web-based monitoring systems.
+These requirements would make our application improve the efficiency of the maintenance operation and fill in the gap between the SCADA environment and web-based monitoring systems.
-=== Overview of Architecture
-This layer is built using the Django web framework, which follows the Model-View-Template (MVT) architecture.
-The application interacts with a PostgreSQL database and communicates with the Siemens S7-1200 PLC using the Snap7 library, allowing real-time status reading and control over the machines from the browser.

 === Technology Stack
-To implement an effective and scalable solution that integrates both SCADA functionalities and a modern web-based maintenance management system, a carefully selected technology stack was chosen.
+To implement an effective and scalable solution that integrates both SCADA functionalities and a modern web-based maintenance management system, we carefully selected the technology stack .
 Each component was selected based on performance, compatibility, community support, and ease of integration.

 *Bootstrap (UI Styling Framework)*

 Bootstrap was utilized to accelerate front-end development and ensure a clean, responsive design.
 With its prebuilt components and mobile-first grid system, it provided a consistent look across all devices while reducing the amount of custom CSS needed.
-This helped deliver a professional user interface suitable for factory environments with various screen sizes.
+This helped us to deliver a professional user interface suitable for factory environments with various screen sizes.
 This technology stack offers a balanced combination of performance, maintainability, and industrial compatibility, making it well-suited for a hybrid SCADA-CMMS platform.

 *Django (Back-end Framework)*

-Django was chosen as the back-end framework because of its robust structure, inherent security, and speedy development process.
+We chosed Django as the back-end framework because of its robust structure, inherent security, and speedy development process.
 As a Python-based web framework, Django makes database management easy, handles user authentication, and HTTP requests easy.
 Its ORM provides easy interaction with the PostgreSQL database, and its admin interface helps in handling users and intervention records.
 Django's modularity also facilitates easy scaling and integration with additional features in the future.

 *PostgreSQL (Database Management System)*

-PostgreSQL was chosen as the database system because of its reliability, advanced indexing techniques, and support for complex queries.
+PostgreSQL was chosen by us as the database system because of its reliability, advanced indexing techniques, and support for complex queries.
 It is open-source and highly compatible with Django's ORM, which ensures secure, consistent, and fast data transactions.
 PostgreSQL’s ability to handle large volumes of data makes it ideal for managing machine history, user activity logs, and intervention records in a production environment.

 #figure(
   image("images/technologies.png", width: 90%),